wytbwytb/AFTER/README.md

 ```

 ## Workflow
+(1) Download the datasets (including the questions and image files) to the `data` folder.
+We have provided our factual textual descriptions for POPE and AMBER in the corresponding folders.

-(1) Get activations by running `bash scripts/get_activations.sh`.
+(2) Get activations by running `bash scripts/get_activations.sh`.
 All activations are stored in the `features` folder.

-(2) Get estimators by running `bash scripts/train_estimator.sh`.
+(3) Get estimators by running `bash scripts/train_estimator.sh`.
 The trained estimators will be stored in the `probes` folder.

-(3) Conducting editing and evaluating the results by running `bash scripts/inference_editing_single.sh` to perform single inference-time editing on the corresponding LVLM and benchmark.
+(4) Conducting editing and evaluating the results by running `bash scripts/inference_editing_single.sh` to perform single inference-time editing on the corresponding LVLM and benchmark.
 To try out multiple hyperparameter settings, you can run `bash scripts/inference_editing_all.sh`.
 Read the code to learn about additional options.

 ## How to Cite